 Although traditionally used to treat snake bite, there are no studies to back this claim.

-A study in mice showed that a component of O. diffusa had anti-inflammatory effects and it did not induce gastric problems compared to mice treated with ibuprofen (a non steroidal anti-inflammatory drug).
+A study in mice showed that a component of O. diffusa had anti-inflammatory effects and it did not induce gastric problems compared with ibuprofen, a nonsteroidal anti-inflammatory drug.

 Three compounds isolated from O. diffusa were shown to lower cholesterol levels in mice.

 Oldenlandia diffusa, an herb prevalent in East Asia and Southern China, is used in traditional Chinese medicine to clear “heat” and to eliminate “toxins”.
 It is used in combination with other herbs for the treatment of hepatitis, snake bites (1), and tumors of the liver, lung, stomach (1), and rectum (2).

 Studies conducted in vitro and in animals suggest that O. diffusa possesses anticancer and chemopreventive properties (2) (3) (4) (5) (6).
 Oleanolic and ursolic acids, compounds isolated from O. diffusa, demonstrated cytotoxic activity (7) (8) (11) (12).
 Ursolic acid also showed anti-inflammatory effects in mice with rheumatoid arthritis (9).
 Human data are lacking.

 Studies conducted in vitro and in animals have shown that O. diffusa exerts antitumor effects via apoptosis (3), dose-dependent increase of oxidative burst (2), caspase-dependent apoptosis (4) (8), and apoptosis in a cell-cycle independent fashion possibly through the induction of genotoxic damage (6).
 Its immunomodulating effects are via stimulation of the immune system to kill or engulf tumor cells (5).